leporello-js/leporello-js/README.md

 Leporello.js appends `?leporello` query parameter to your HTML file, so you can test if HTML file is run in Leporello.js or in production.

+You can add javascript libraries by including `script` tag to HTML file.
+If the library is exposing globals, they will be available in your javascript code after you select that HTML file as an entrypoint.

 ## Run and debug UI code in separate window

 By default your code is run in invisible iframe.
 If you want to run and debug